onepub-dev/onepub/.github/ISSUE_TEMPLATE/bug_report.md

 onepub doctor
 ```

-If you are having paths problems then run:
+If you are having path problems then run:
 ```
 <path to dart>/dart pub global run  onepub:onepub doctor
 ```